 - Annealing, a pcr test is specific to the disease it is looking for.
 Therefore, each disease or parasite has a primer that binds to the DNA strands.
 Then the DNA cools to about half the temperature it was in Step 1.
 When step 2 is complete the lab has two separate strands of DNA.
 Then, the sequences marked by primers and ready to begin again.

-- The extension begins again.
-The temperature rises again.
+- Again, the extension begins.
+And the temperature rises again.
 This time to 161.5 F. Starting where the primers marked DNA Polymerase (enzymes that produce copies) is added.
 After the completion of ‘extension,’ there are two identical copies of the original DNA.

-- The cycle starts over.
+- Then, the cycle starts over.
 Each time doubling the exact copies of the original DNA.
 After thirty to forty cycles more than one billion copies of the original DNA have been made.